 The Olympic Games in London are drawing to a close this weekend and what a spectacle of human performance it has been!
-From Michael Phelps amazing streak of wins in the pool, to the high flying skills of the US women’s gymnastic team and the inspiring running of Oscar Pistorius, we are witnessing highly developed and finely tuned bodies in action.
-We marvel at the level of technical skill, balance, coordination, stamina and strength.
+From Michael Phelps amazing streak of wins in the pool to the high flying skills of the US women’s gymnastics team and the inspiring running of Oscar Pistorius, we are witnessing highly developed and finely tuned bodies in action.
+We marvel at the level of technical skill, balance, coordination, stamina, and strength.
 It truly is extraordinary.

 Even those athletes who fail to medal are inspirational to watch because all of them are operating at a level of physical ability that most of us can only dream of reaching.
 Or are they?
 Is their talent for running, or swimming, or tumbling something that is available only to a small number of gifted people?
 Or are all of us potentially capable of performing at high levels of physical excellence?
 If so, what does it take to get to the highest levels?